eclipsesource/tabris-js/doc/canvas.md

 * width - the width of the drawable area
 * height - the height of the drawable area

+*Pre-Release Note: This method will likely be moved to the canvas itself.*

 The following CanvasRenderingContext2D methods are supported:

 * save